Simone Biles Said She Had the "Twisties," but What Does That Mean?

 Article continues below advertisement

-It looks like a majority of the internet is on Simone's side when it comes to her decision to withdraw.
-In fact, on Instagram, she acknowledged the support and love she's been getting.
-"The outpouring [of] love & support I’ve received has made me realize I’m more than my accomplishments and gymnastics which I never truly believed before. 🤍"
+While most of the internet rallied behind Simone’s decision to withdraw from the Tokyo Olympics, some quickly judged her choice.
+In her Instagram posts and the Netflix documentary Simone Biles: Rising, she reflected on the support and criticism she faced.
+Simone shared, "The outpouring [of] love & support I’ve received has made me realize I’m more than my accomplishments and gymnastics which I never truly believed before. 🤍"

 Article continues below advertisement

-Another voice in the conversation, Charlie Kirk, went as far as to call Simone a "shame to the country" and a "sociopath" in his commentary.
+Charlie Kirk went as far as to call Simone a "shame to the country" and a "sociopath" in his commentary, which has since been deleted.
 "We are raising a generation of weak people like Simone Biles," he said.
 He did mention that she is an incredible athlete but also said that she shouldn't have come to the Olympics at all if she has "all these mental health problems."

 Article continues below advertisement